Mishail/CqlJmeter/README.md

 Quickstart
 ---------
-There is a sample test plan in _/samples_ folder
+There is a sample test plan in _/samples_ folder.
+Read more at [Walk through the sample](https://github.com/Mishail/CqlJmeter/wiki/Walkthrough)

 Basically you need 4 components: